cm4twc-org/cm4twccontrib-smart/README.rst

 and extended SMARG to provide a basis for water quality modelling by separating explicitly the important flow pathways in a catchment.

+The surface layer component of SMART consists in meeting the potential evapotranspiration demand either with rainfall under energy-limited conditions or with soil moisture under water-limited conditions.
+Note, unlike the original SMART model, this component calculates the available soil moisture from the soil water stress coefficient provided by the sub-surface component - in the original SMART model, the available soil moisture is iteratively depreciated with soil layer depth.
+This unavoidable simplification may overestimate the soil moisture available compared to the original SMART model.

 The sub-surface component of SMART comprises the runoff generation and land runoff routing processes.
 This sub-surface component is made up of six soil layers of equal depth and five linear reservoirs.